Orchard logo — audio AI API for speech-to-text and text-to-speechorchard

 Orchard API

-Voice infrastructure on a private inference cluster — three products, one balance, one API.
-Transcribe audio to text (sync / async / webhooks), Synthesize text to audio across 13 languages, and Clone Voice — upload a 6-60 s reference and regenerate text in that speaker's voice.
-All three endpoints debit the same per-second balance, so your plan covers everything without separate quotas.
+Voice infrastructure on a private inference cluster.
+Three products, one balance, one API.
+Transcribe audio to text in 60+ languages (sync / async / webhooks), Synthesize text to audio across 17 languages.
+Transcribe and Synthesize debit the same per-second balance, so your plan covers both without separate quotas.
 Every request lives under /v1.

 Base URL · https://api.orchardrun.comJSON over HTTPSBearer authUnified balance